 Immigration inspectors at ports of entry have wide discretion to decide on a period of stay in Japan for foreign nationals that would like to enter Japan.
 As for temporary visitor status applicants, the immigration inspector grants either 15 days, 30 days or 90 days, whichever they consider appropriate to cover the foreign national's stay.

 Nationals of countries and regions that have taken measures concerning the waiver of visa requirements with Japan for stays of up to six months are granted permission to stay in Japan for 90 days at the time of entry.
-Nationals of these countries and regions who would like to stay in Japan for more than 90 days must apply at their nearest local Immigration Services Bureau in Japan to extend their period of stay.
+Nationals of these countries and regions who would like to stay in Japan for more than 90 days must apply at their nearest local Immigration Services Agency in Japan to extend their period of stay.

-Similarly, the above measure applies to those who possess non-machine-readable passports, in the case of nationals of Barbados (since 1 April 2010), Lesotho (since 1 April 2010) and Türkiye (since 1 April 2011).Eligibility for the use of automated gates was to be expanded to include foreign nationals who frequently travel to Japan and are deemed to pose little immigration control risk (Trusted Travelers) on the condition that they complete the prior registration process (including filing of fingerprints).
+Eligibility for the use of automated gates has been expanded to include foreign nationals who frequently travel to Japan and are deemed to pose little immigration control risk (Trusted Travelers) on the condition that they complete the prior registration process (including filing of fingerprints).
 Trusted Travelers are permitted to enter and leave Japan without needing to apply for landing permission each time, for the purpose of simplifying and streamlining the immigration process.

 Temporary visitor is a status of residence for foreign nationals who intend to stay in Japan for a limited amount of time (up to 90 days) for business purposes, such as meetings, contract signings, market surveys and post-sale services for machinery imported into Japan.